kyma-project/serverless/examples/custom-serverless-runtime-image/README.md

 ## Overview

-This example shows how to create own custom runtime for a Serverless Function based on the Python runtime and the `debian:bullseye-slim` base image to provide support for glibc.
+This example shows how to create own custom runtime for a Serverless Function based on the Python 3.12 runtime and the `python:3.12.3--slim-bookworm` base image to provide support for glibc.

 ## Prerequisites